Mida teil vaja on

-The Pen tool, found in the Tools panel, is one of the most powerful drawing tools in Illustrator.
-With it, you can create and edit anchor points that make up paths.
+The Pen tool, found in the Toolbar, is one of the most powerful drawing tools in Illustrator.
+With it, you can create and edit anchor points and paths.

 Set stroke and fill before drawing

-To start with the Pen tool, select the Pen tool in the Tools panel and, in the Properties panel, set the stroke weight to 1 pt., the color to black, and the fill to none.
+To start with the Pen tool, select the Pen tool in the Toolbar and, in the Properties panel, set the stroke weight to 1 pt, the color to black, and the fill to none.

 Create straight lines

 To create straight lines with the Pen tool, click and release to create an anchor point.
-Move the pointer, then click and release to create another anchor point.
+Move the pointer, and you’ll see a preview of the path you are creating.
+Click and release to create another anchor point.
 You can continue clicking and releasing in different areas to create more anchor points for the path.

-To draw a curve, press and drag away from the point to create direction handles, and then release.
-Move the pointer, press and drag away to create another anchor point and release.
+To draw a curve when creating an anchor point, drag to create direction handles, and then release.
 The more you drag when creating or editing anchor point handles, the more curve the path has.

 Create corner points (change path direction)

-To change path direction, press and drag to create a smooth point.
+To change the direction of a path while drawing, drag to create a smooth point (a curve).
 Release the mouse button.
-Move the pointer over the end of the handle and when the icon appears, press the Option key (MacOS) or Alt key (Windows) and drag the end of a handle to split them.
+Move the pointer over the end of a direction handle, press the Option key (macOS) or Alt key (Windows), and drag the end of the handle to split them.

-To remove a direction handle as you’re drawing so you can go from a curve to a straight line, click back on the last anchor point created to remove the handle.
+To remove a direction handle as you draw with the Pen tool, so that you can go from a curve to a straight line, click back on the last anchor point created to remove the handle.
 Then continue drawing.